suffolklibraries/sljekyll/_events/kesgrave-2018-03-18-paddington-and-friends.md

 ---
 id: kes-paddington
-name: Paddington and Friends event
+name: Paddington and Friends event and launch of new comfy corner
 location: kesgrave-library
 location-text: Kesgrave Library
 event-start-date: 2018-03-18